Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Introduction

 The theory of iterated integrals was developed first by K.T.
 Chen in the 1960's.
 It has played important roles in the study of algebraic topology and algebraic geometry since then.
 Its simplest form is

 One can extend these to iterated integrals over any piecewise smooth path on the complex plane via pull-backs.
-We refer the interested reader to Chen's original work \cite{KTChen1971,KTChen1973,KTChen1977} for more details.
-In particular, we have
+We refer the interested reader to Chen's original work \cite{KTChen1977} for more details.